Image

 Matching with an aspiring or beginning principal

-When your application has been accepted, including endorsement by a referee, your details will be shared with the aspiring principal and beginning principal programme providers.
-You will then be added to their mentor register and provided with onboarding information.
+When your application has been processed, including endorsement by a referee, your details will be shared with the aspiring principal and beginning principal programme providers.
+You will then be added to their mentor register.

-Once registered, you will be matched with a mentee as opportunities arise.
+Once registered, you will be matched with an aspiring or beginning principal as opportunities arise.
 Acceptance as a mentor does not guarantee a match.

 Using information provided in your application and your preferences, mentor matches will be made for each aspiring and beginning principal.
-How close the match is will depend on several factors including school setting, location, cultural needs (e.g., wāhine Māori leadership), to ensure relevance and appropriate support.
+Matching depends on multiple factors.
+Examples include school setting, location, cultural needs (e.g., wāhine Māori leadership), to ensure relevance and appropriate support for the aspiring or beginning principal.

 If your school or kura has someone accepted into the aspiring principal programme, you will not be matched with them.